chelsea-designs/first-milestone/README.md

 -   Tweak logo portfolio to have a tidier end regardless of how many images are included in the portfolio, I would do this using Javascript.
 This would mean I could continue to add more logos and maintain a clear and tidy appearance to the portfolio.

--   In the future each of the services would link to their own seperate page (from dropdown menu) for more in depth details of what each service includes.
+-   In the future each of the services would link to their own separate page (from dropdown menu) for more in depth details of what each service includes.
 This was beyond the scope of this first project.

 -   Testimonial replaced with testimonials carousel to display more than one client quote without taking too much display space.